NEET PG Cut off 2020 Reduced by 20th percentile - GEN, OBC, SC, ST, PwD

 Based on NEET PG cutoff 2020, the authority has prepared the merit list, which will be used for admission to 50% AIQ, Deemed/Central universities, ESIC and AFMC colleges.
 NEET PG counselling 2020 will be conducted in two rounds by Medical Counselling Committee (MCC) for admission to around 19,525 MD and 10,601 MS seats offered by medical colleges across India.
 Besides All India Quota seats, the NEET PG 2020 cutoff will also be used by the respective state counselling authorities to derive the merit list for admission to 50% state quota seats.
-Read the article on NEET PG cutoff 2020 to know the calculation process, previous years cutoff and other details here.
+Read the article on NEET PG cutoff 2020 to know what is a good rank in NEET PG, the calculation process, previous years cutoff and other details here.

 It should be noted that securing the minimum NEET PG cutoff percentile does not guarantee admission to PG courses.
 It is mandatory for aspirants to participate in the counselling done on the basis of NEET PG merit list 2020.
 The admission will be done strictly on the basis of merit rank, preferences of colleges as well as courses, seats availability and reservation criteria.